Calculus Placement Test (CPT)

 - Do I need to pass Math 1001 to earn the CPT Math 1000 credit?

-No, if you write the CPT in person with an invigilator then credit is based soley on your CPT result.
-During the pandemic credit for Math 1000 was tied to Math 1001 because students wrote the CPT at home, unsupervised.
+No, if you write the CPT in person with an invigilator then credit is based on your CPT result.
+During the pandemic, credit for Math 1000 was tied to Math 1001 because students wrote the CPT at home, unsupervised.
+That was a temporary policy that is no longer in effect.

 - May I have an academic accommodation, such as extra time?